andrejewski/stachedown/README.md

 // throws Error
 ```

-While strict templating is not a direct goal of Stachedown, I thought the use case was good enough to include it within this module.
+While strict templating is not a direct goal of Stachedown, I thought the use case was good enough to include it within this module as an option.

 ## Contributing